-The Council's shareholding in Manchester Airport Group is 3.22% as at 31 March 2015.
+The Council's shareholding in Manchester Airport Group is 3.22% as at 31 March 2016.
 The asset is valued using the earning based method and discounted cash flow method resulting in the asset being valued at fair value rather than historic cost, therefore requiring an annual valuation.
 A firm of financial experts and valuers provide an independent valuation which includes reviewing the financial performance, stability and business assumptions of the Manchester Airport Group.
 The valuation provided is based on estimations and assumptions and therefore should the Council sell its shareholding, the value held in these statements may not be realised.
-As at 31 March 2015 the Council's valuers advised of an increase of £4.3m in the fair value Council share from £36.7m to £41.0m which has been reflected in the financial statements.
+As at 31 March 2016 the Council's valuers advised of a reduction of £1.2m in the fair value Council share from £41.0m to £39.8m which has been reflected in the financial statements.